-As part of attendance at Nursery parents will:
+As part of (name) attendance at (insert description of setting e.g. Nursery) parents will:

-• Ensure that their child is changed at the latest possible time before being brought into Nursery

-• Ensure their child wears a pair of pants underneath their pull up.

-• Provide Nursery with spare pull ups, pants, wipes and changes of clothing

-• Understand and agree the procedures that will be followed when their child is changed in school

-• Agree to inform staff should the child have any marks/rash

-• Agree to a 'minimum change' policy ie Nursery would not undertake to change the child more frequently than if s/he were at home

-• Have designated people available to come to Nursery swiftly (ideally within 15 minutes) if their child soils themselves excessively and hygienic cleaning would be difficult and/or the child is distressed.
-I understand that the designated person will be given the opportunity to clean the child more intimately in an allocated place within school or take them home for bathing.

-• Agree to review arrangements every six weeks
+- Ensure that their child is changed at the latest possible time before being brought into Nursery - Ensure their child wears a pair of pants underneath their pull up. - Provide Nursery with spare pull ups, pants, wipes and changes of clothing - Understand and agree the procedures that will be followed when their child is changed in school - Agree to inform staff should the child have any marks/rash - Agree to a 'minimum change' policy i.e. Nursery would not undertake to change the child more frequently than if s/he were at home - Have designated people available to come to Nursery swiftly (ideally within 15 minutes) if their child soils themselves excessively and hygienic cleaning would be difficult and/or the child is distressed.
+I understand that the designated person will be given the opportunity to clean the child more intimately in an allocated place within school or take them home for bathing. - Agree to review arrangements every six weeksSchool will: